Childbirth and Child-Raising Programs for Working Mothers and Fathers

 ●In addition to permanent employees (seishain), anybody, including part-time workers (baito, paato) and temporary workers (haken), can receive maternity leave before and after birth.

-●Additionally, in the event of a miscarriage or stillbirth, if it occurs after the 4th month of pregnancy, postnatal leave can be taken.
+●A miscarriage or stillbirth occurring at 4 months of pregnancy or later entitles you to postnatal leave.
 Even if the miscarriage or stillbirth occurs before the 4th month, you are eligible for maternal health management measures for a year.
 Therefore, if there is guidance from a medical professional, you should inform your employer and take the necessary steps.

 ●Childcare hours